nyukhalov/CarND-Path-Planning-Project/writeup.md

 The developed software runs an infinite loop; at each iteration it takes in the output of the simulator and produces a trajectory for ego-car which is sent back to the simulator.

-A highlevel data-flow diagram is presented below:
+A highlevel data-flow diagram is shown below:

 ![data flow](img/data-flow.png)